crowdsourcing-class/crowdsourcing-class.github.io/final-project-part5.md

 </div>
 <div class="panel-body" markdown="1">
 Below are the questions that you will be asked to answer about your final project.  lease submit your answers via the questionnaires [here]({{ page.questionnaire1}}) and [here]({{page.questionnaire2}}).
 (Note that the questionnaire is broken into two parts!
 Make sure you submit both!).
 We recommend that you **save your survey answers in a file on your own computer**, rather than typing them directly into the Google form, so that you can have a copy to use when you do your video profile.
 You won't be able to access your answers from Google after you press submit.

+You must answer the questions in all of the sections below, but you only need to create graphs for 2 sections.

 #### Basic project information